Skip to main content

 Group 2: Tuesday, May 20, 4:00 PM to 6:00 PM (Pacific Time)

-This book study will be held over Zoom.
+This book study was held over Zoom.

 Program Requirements: Commitment to reading this book, completing a short assignment, and participating in the two-hour book club with video camera on.